flaviotruzzi/flaviotruzzi.github.io/_drafts/2016-03-14-getting-started-with-spark.markdown

 We can think the RDD as a distributed collection, which we can actually do something with it.

-With the data in our hands we need to actually process it somehow, for that, let's define a simple tokenizer function, that tokenize by splitting on spaces.
+With the data in our hands we need to actually process it somehow, for that, let's define a simple tokenizer function, that tokenize by splitting at every space.

 {% highlight scala %}
 def tokenize(text: RDD[String]): RDD[String] =